Starklord17/React-TaskApp/README.md

 ## Description

 This is a simple task management app that allows users to filter, add, delete, mark, or unmark different tasks.
-Task management apps are digital tools designed to help individuals and teams organize and keep track of their tasks and enhance productivity.
-This app provides basic functionality to manage your tasks and improve your personal or professional life.
+The app utilizes Local Storage to save tasks locally, ensuring that the user's task data is persisted even after the browser is closed or refreshed.

 ## TaskApp Screenshot